microsoft/azuredatastudio/extensions/azurehybridtoolkit/notebooks/hybridbook/content/offline-migration/readme.md

 - [Migrate SQL Server Database to Azure SQL DB](db-to-SQLDB.ipynb)

 ## Why Migrate Data Offline?
-If the cost of losing data for the duration of an offline migration can be minimized, then it often outperforms ensuring 100% data uptime during migration  when moving to the cloud from on-premise.
-Consider the time it takes to develop and test the deployment process, the infrastructure required to switch networking routing dynamically, and the cost of managing a migration team with those skills.
-With these notebooks, a foundation for automated offline migration can be built to ensure a robust migration with a smaller footprint.
+There are many reasons to do an offline data migration.
+If the cost of losing connectivity for the duration of an offline migration can be minimized, then it often outperforms ensuring uptime when moving to the cloud from on-premise.
+Consider the time it takes to develop and test the deployment process, the infrastructure required to switch networking routing dynamically, and the cost of managing a migration team with the appropriate skills required for an online migration.

 ## Recommendations for a Successful Migration
 - Use the [Assessments](..\Assessments/readme.md) notebooks and fix all recommendations prior to migration to avoid potential problems during and after migration